 Julia is a classical violinist turned researcher and educator.
-Her PhD contributes to Associate Professor Anne Harris’ Future Fellowship ‘Creativity in Education and Industry in Asia Pacific’ and explores the emergence and manifestation of empathies in creative collaboration.
+Her PhD contributes to Professor Dan Harris’ Future Fellowship ‘Creativity in Education and Industry in Asia Pacific’ and explores the emergence and manifestation of empathies in creative collaboration.

 Drawing on literature from affect theory to social neuroscience, she theorises empathies as rhizomic and emerging between bodies in interaction.
 This is explored using video ethnography in theatre devising workshops combined with creative making, storytelling and reflection activities.